-Page 37: This is a new feature that is inline with over 40 new enhancements to the Illustrator user interface (UI) make working with your favorite tools smoother, more efficient, and more intuitive.
-Users can use the adjustable UI brightness to set your working preference for every day or for a particular project.
-Match the look of your video tools or Adobe Photoshop CS6, or simply use it to put the visual focus on your artwork.
+Page 37: Users can use the adjustable UI brightness to set their working preference for every day or for a particular project.
 Some students may find that they would like to lighten or darken the UI overall.
 The figures in the Classroom in a Book were taken using the default Medium Dark setting for the UI.